AtomSurf : Surface Representation for Learning on Protein Structures: Methods

 In \diff, this equation is used to perform information propagation on a surface using a feature map as $\mathbf{f}_0$ and \textit{learning} the diffusion time in a task-specific manner.
 This mechanism relies on dense linear algebra operations, offering straightforward differentiation with respect to both $\mathbf{f}$ and $t$.
 The diffusion layers are combined with features based on $\mathbf{f}_t$, their spatial gradients and standard, point-wise MLPs.
-This leads to an architecture, which can capture multi-scale geometric details of a surface in a task-specific manner.
-To establish a benchmark method for surface analysis on \atom, we utilize three \diff blocks, applying them to the protein surfaces $\s$ under consideration.
+This leads to an architecture which can capture multi-scale geometric details of a surface in a task-specific manner.